sanskrit/learnsanskrit.org/content/vyakarana/subanta/introduction.md

 {dfn genders} (masculine, feminine, and neuter) and three different {dfn numbers} (singular, dual, plural).
-In Western terms, they also express eight different {dfn cases} (nominative, accusative, instrumental, dative, genitive, ablative, locative, vocative).
+In Western terms, they also express eight different {dfn cases} (nominative, accusative, instrumental, dative, genitive, ablative, locative, and vocative).

 Sanskrit nouns generally use a single fixed gender.
-So for a given noun, we have 3 numbers &times; 8 cases = 24 different forms.
+So for a given noun, we usually have 3 numbers &times; 8 cases = 24 different forms.

 {aside